rehtse-studio/GameAnalysis_GenshinImpact/README.md

 This Playable Character has a script [RS_PlayerController] that control is movements, speed and animation.
 All Inputs are from the new Input System [RehtseStudio_InGameInputActionsMap].

-Player can be controlled by using Keybaord, Gamepad (tested with a Xbox one Controller) and mobile input.
+Player can be controlled by using Keyboard, Gamepad (tested with a Xbox, one Controller) and mobile input.

 The camera can be controller by moving your finger on the right side of the screen, this input is being created by a script called _RS_TouchInputManager_ localed inside a UI canvas on the hierarchy: [--RS Mobile Input Asset Holder--] -> [--RS_Managers--] -> RS_MobileInputUI_Canvas, inside the canvas theres a panel that will receive the input from your finger, you can change the size of this panel as you wish.